TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

           forceLink = 0

           typolink {
-              // pages.uid to be used to render result (basicially it contains the rendering plugin) parameter = 234
+              // pages.uid to be used to render result (basically it contains the rendering plugin) parameter = 234
               // field values of tx_myextension_content record with uid 123
               additionalParams.data = field:uid